 Considering the above factors, Nespresso could make a perfectly fine espresso crema.
 But as with anybody who has regularly drunk espresso at their local café and has a Nespresso machine at home has noticed, the crema on top of a Nespresso coffee is slightly weaker, less creamy and more bubbly, than what can be obtained with an average espresso machine.

 Without getting into technical details (you can read them in the previous article), Nespresso is more than capable of making a “true” espresso.
 Yet the crema doesn’t seem quite right.
-This is because of the shortcomings of the Nespresso system and because of the compromise being made in favour of convenience with this system.
+This is because of the shortcomings of the Nespresso system and because of the compromise being made in favor of convenience with this system.
 In simple words, the “portafilter” that is included into the Nespresso machines isn’t as big as a proper espresso one, thus unable to aerate the coffee grounds.

 That would explain only part of the differences, though.